Start from your Adobe account

 - Sign in to your Adobe account.

-- Choose the plan you want to manage.
+- Select Manage plan for the plan you want to cancel.

 Do not stop at the first page that explains what you will lose.
-The useful endpoint is a clear confirmation that the plan has been canceled or changed.
+The useful endpoint is a clear confirmation that the plan has been canceled.
+Adobe says paid access normally continues until the end of the current billing period.

 If the Adobe account does not show the plan, check whether the subscription was purchased through Apple, Google, Microsoft, a reseller, a school, or a business admin.